Childhood lead exposure quadruples ADHD risk.

 The home test is upstream.

-Find the source.
-Remove the dose.
-The blood result follows in 1-2 months.
+Find the source and remove the dose, and the blood result follows in 1-2 months.

 Calcium, iron, and vitamin D sufficiency matter.